MarkAxisa/movie-library/README.md

 ### Mobile Styling Defect

-When testing on the dev emulator, intermittently there seems to be some sort of overflow on the X-axis.<br/>
+When testing on the dev emulator, intermittently there seems to be some sort of overflow on the X-axis of the body,<br/>
-I tested it with multiple devices on which I could not replicate.
-I tried investigating it but unfortunately<br/>
+even though I have overflow-x set to hidden.
+I tested it with multiple devices on which I could not replicate.<br/>
-I discovered It quite late.
+I tried investigating it but unfortunately I discovered It quite late.